 A common performance indicator for real water losses from a supply network is the Infrastructure Leakage Index.
 The Texas Water Development Board recommends an Infrastructure Leakage Index between 3.0 and 5.0.
-Austin Water currently maintains a goal to achieve an Infrastructure Leakage Index of 3.0 or less (lower scores are better) and often exceeds this goal through its accelerated leak response and repair program.
+Austin Water currently maintains a goal to achieve an Infrastructure Leakage Index of 3.0 or less (lower scores are better).